calhewitt/LANE/README.md

 ## TODO

-* Add support for XYV compression to libLUCID.
+* Add support for XYV compression to libLANE.
-* Add support for some more of the settings in the data files' header to libLUCID.
+* Add support for some more of the settings in the data files' header to libLANE.
-* Add telemetry data/metadata support to libLUCID.
+* Add telemetry data/metadata support to libLANE.

 <!-- Links -->